hypre-space/hypredrive/docs/usrman-src/developer_notes.rst

 - Static analysis targets:
   - ``cppcheck``: runs analysis on ``src/`` only, with includes to ``include/`` and the build dir.
   - ``clang-tidy``: runs clang-tidy (non-fix) across the project using the compile database.
-- Dynamic analysis: When ``HYPREDRV_ENABLE_ANALYSIS=ON``, sanitizers (ASan/UBSan) are automatically
-  enabled for all targets.
-Run tests with ``ctest`` to exercise the sanitizers.
+- Dynamic analysis: When ``HYPREDRV_ENABLE_ANALYSIS=ON``, CMake enables sanitizers for all targets.
+Run the tests with ``ctest`` to exercise the sanitizers.

 cppcheck configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-- Scope narrowed to ``src/`` to keep signal high and run time reasonable.
+- The cppcheck tool examines only ``src/`` to keep the signal high and the run time short.
-- HYPRE includes are added so macros/types resolve.
+- The configuration adds HYPRE includes so that macros and types resolve.
 - Threads: cppcheck uses the same number as CMake parallel level when available.
-- Known suppressions: irrelevant warnings for mixed precision or specific HYPRE headers can be
+- Known suppressions: Ignore irrelevant warnings for mixed precision or specific HYPRE
-  ignored (e.g., ``_hypre_IJ_mv.h``, ``_hypre_utilities.h``).
+  headers, such as ``_hypre_IJ_mv.h`` and ``_hypre_utilities.h``.

 clang-tidy usage
 ~~~~~~~~~~~~~~~~

 - Use the ``clang-tidy`` target for read-only reports.
-- Avoid running aggressive automatic fixes over the entire tree; they can mangle identifiers in macro-heavy code.
-If you must use ``clang-tidy -fix``, constrain to specific files and review diffs carefully.
-Prefer incremental, human-reviewed edits.
+- Do not run aggressive automatic fixes on the full tree.
+They can damage identifiers in macro-heavy code.
+If you use ``clang-tidy -fix``, limit it to specific files and review each difference.
+Prefer incremental edits with human review.
-- If you add checks, ensure they don't fight our established style or C idioms in this project.
+- Confirm that new checks agree with the project style and C patterns.

 Local runs
 ~~~~~~~~~~